TomAnthony/mariokart64-guide/readme.md

 ## Frappe Snowland (Frappe)

 - A well timed lightning attack before the jump over the ice river (just before the snowman field) will slide the player up the ramp and they’ll fall in the water losing more time.
 If you are leading and the likely target you should either let the second place over take you or try to break and speed up suddenly to throw off timing.
+- There is a glitch where if you go over the bridge at the end of the course with invincibility there's a chance you'll fall through the bridge into the river.
+If you have a star power, consider saving it until after the bridge.
 - [**Advanced**] If you are being chased by reds on the snowman field you should go to the right of the giant snowman and they will hit him and you'll be ok.
 - [**_Expert_**] The snowman field is flat and open and leaves you open to red shell attacks.
 After the snowman field is a bend which you can cut off by driving over before you go through the valley.
 It is possible to shake off red shells and hunt the leader shells by driving up the right hand side of the valley then jumping down after the shells have hit the wall below you.
 Don't go too far from the edge or too high or you'll be marked out of the course.